moira-alert/helmcharts/README.md

     - set datasources.redis.port="6379"
 ```

-or use masterName and sentinelAddrs to interact with redis sentinel setup:
+or use masterName and sentinelAddrs to interact with Redis sentinel setup:

 ```console
 $ helm install .charts/moira --name moira \